andreamaestri/Clarity-Canvas/README.md

 ### Successes

-- **Getting everyone some work work**: Everybody got something to do according to their abilities;
+- **Getting everyone some work**: Everybody got something to do according to their abilities;

 ### Challenges

-- **Decising on a project**: This decision was very difficult and took a lot of time;
+- **Deciding on a project**: This decision was very difficult and took a lot of time;
 - **Meeting**: It was not the easiest to find time to meet with everyone and communicate what was being done

 ### Future Improvements